pyomeca/ezc3d/README.md

 First, mak sure you are using EZC3D compiled with optimizations (RelWithDebInfo or Release).
 Indeed, the way C3D files are formated implies back and fourth memory allocations between points and analogs.
 If the optimization are turned off, it may take a little while to perform.

-If you actually are using a released level of optimization, you may actually experience a bug.
+If you actually are using a released level of optimization, you may actually experiencing a bug.
 You are therefore welcomed to send me the long to open C3D file so I can optimize few things by myself.
 Everyone will benefit!

 ## Non-working C3D
 The C3D format allows for some pretty old and probably useless stuff.
 For example, you are allowed to store the points in the form of integers instead of floating points that you would scale afterwards.
 Since it may have make sense many years ago, it is very unlikely anyone would need this nowadays.
 Hence, and because I did not have any examples of such C3D to test, I decided to ignore these features (you would know easily since the code raises a `not implemented exception`).
 However, at some point, for some reason, you may need these features.
 If so, you are welcomed to open an issue and to provide me with the non-working  C3D.
 I will make my best to add the feature ASAP.

 Moreover, as stated before, some (all?) companies were pretty loose in their implementation of the C3D standard.
 Actually, the standard itself states how much you don't need to follow it, which it kind of strange, the least to say.
 Because of that, entire sections that are supposed to be mandatory may be missing, or checksum may have the wrong value (these are real omissions...), or anything which hasn't happened yet may occurs.
 There is no way for me, of course, to know that in advance, hence these exception are not implemented yet.
 If you encounter such files (the exception raised may be from any nature, but the most probable is segmentation fault), again do not hesitate to open an issue and to provide me with the non-working C3D.

-## Cite
+# Cite
 If you use ezc3d, we would be grateful if you could cite it as follows:

 ```